lorcai/blast-tips-and-tricks/README.md

 The `-max_target_seqs` option controls the maximum number of matched sequences that will be kept in the output.
 This means that aligned sequences beyond this number, will not be included in the output even if they pass the thresholds.

 In this [blog post from Peter Cock](https://blastedbio.blogspot.com/2024/02/blast-max-target-seq-meets-metabarcoding.html), he shows how BLAST may *"miss"* 100% identity hits in favour of longer alignments despite containing more mismatches (I quote *"miss"* because those hits do have better scores, but it's a miss relative to the current objective).
-If the `-max-target-seqs` is set too low (defaults to 100 in NCBI's web BLAST and 500 in command line BLAST):
+This can happen if the `-max-target-seqs` is set too low (defaults to 100 in NCBI's web BLAST and 500 in command line BLAST):

 ```bash
 blastn -help | grep ' -max_target_seqs' -A 5